MicroFocus/alm-octane-js-rest-sdk/README.md

     *Methods which can be chained*:

-    The only chaining allowed is with the `execute()` method, resulting in firing a request to Octane and thus creating the entity defined in the *body* JSON.
+    The only chaining allowed is with the `execute()` method, resulting in firing a request to SDP and thus creating the entity defined in the *body* JSON.

 - ```get(entityName)``` <a name="get"></a>

     *Parameters* :
-    - **entityName** - Contains the name of the Octane entity which will be fetched.
+    - **entityName** - Contains the name of the SDP entity which will be fetched.
 The recommended way to use the entity names is to use the [Octane.entityTypes](#octane-entity-types) entries.

     *Behavior*